Arkeniq/arkeniq.github.io/_posts/2025-01-20-Osteoarthritis-DEG-RQdeltaCT.md

 In this case, both `low.quality.samples` and `low.quality.genes` lists were empty, meaning all samples and genes passed this particular QC check.

-We then explored filtering the data using `filter_Ct` primarily to handle values flagged as "Undetermined" or those exceeding maxCt.
+We then explored filtering the data using `filter_Ct` primarily to handle values flagged as "Undetermined" or those exceeding maxCt (which I had previously raised to 38.5 due to some genes having average Cts of a hair higher than 38).

 ```r
 data.CtF <- filter_Ct(data = data.Ct,